 If a firm has a question regarding regulatory reporting in the TPR, they can email us at [email protected] or phone 0800 111 6768 from the UK or +44 20 7066 1000 from outside the UK.

 Operators, depositories and trustees of funds in the TMPR should continue to comply with the rules that applied to them at the end of the transition period.
 See GEN 2.2.32R.

 The transitional power and application of legislative requirements to firms and investment funds in the TPR/TMPR

 The Treasury provided the financial services regulators with a power to phase in post-transition period requirements, allowing flexibility for firms and investment funds to transition to a fully domestic UK regulatory framework.

 Firms in the temporary permission and supervised run-off regimes (part of the financial services contracts regime) and investment funds in the TMPR are subject to our rules which are set out in our Handbook.

-However, to the extent that the transitional power has been used to provide relief more generally (ie also to firms other than those in the TPR) in respect of any of rules with which firms and investment funds in the regime are expected to comply, this relief will also be available for firms and investment funds in the regime.
+However, to the extent that the transitional power was used to provide relief more generally (ie also to firms other than those in the TPR) in respect of any of rules with which firms and investment funds in the regime are expected to comply, this relief was also available for firms and investment funds in the TPR regime.

-To the extent that transitional relief has been provided in respect of obligations outside of our Handbook, this relief is also available for firms and investment funds in the regime because the TTP directions apply in principle to any person, but there is also the TP substituted compliance direction in Part 5 of our main TTP direction.
+To the extent that transitional relief was provided in respect of obligations outside of our Handbook, this relief was also available for firms and investment funds in the regime because the TTP directions applied in principle to any person, but there is also the TP substituted compliance direction in Part 5 of our main TTP direction.